lwvmobile/dsd-fme/README.md

--W Monitor Source Audio (WIP!) (may or may not decode audio if this is on, depending on selected decode type and luck) (Also, should be noted that depending on modulation, may sound extremely terrible)
+-W Monitor Source Audio (WIP!) (may or may not decode audio if this is on, depending on selected decode type and luck) (Also, should be noted that depending on modulation, may sound extremely terrible) (Currently causing Pulse Audio server to restart on Mint, but works in Arch)
 ```

 ## Roadmap